fpereiro/gotoB/tutorial.md

 2. `<html>` and `</html>` delimit the entire contents of the page.
 3. `<head>` and `</head>` delimit the head of the page.
 4. `<body>` and `</body>` delimit the body of the page.
-5. Inside the head there are two `<meta>` tags.
+5. Inside the head there are two `<meta>` elements.
 The first one allows to cleanly display non-[ASCII](https://en.wikipedia.org/wiki/ASCII) characters, which is something essential.
 The second one allows for creating applications that will look good on mobile devices.
-6. Inside the head there's a `<link>` tag which an loads an external CSS file called [Normalize.css](https://necolas.github.io/normalize.css).
+6. Inside the head there's a `<link>` element which an loads an external CSS file called [Normalize.css](https://necolas.github.io/normalize.css).
 While this is not strictly necessary, it is extremely useful because it makes CSS behavior more consistent across different browsers.
-7. Inside the body there's two `<script>` tags.
+7. Inside the body there's two `<script>` elements.
 The first one loads an external js file which contains gotoв, the library itself.
-The second `<script>` is our application!
+The second `<script>` is our application, also a js file!

 This HTML will load three files in total:
 - A CSS stylesheet (Normalize.css).
 - A js library (gotoв).
 - A js file containing the code of the application.

+Side note: all three files loaded above are all text files (the first being CSS, the last two being js).
+It is just text, interpreted in a certain way by the browser.

 ### Step 1-3: create a js file to contain the code for the application